 While the potential benefits of encouraging your board to include marketing-experienced directors are many, here are four that will significantly enhance alignment with the organization’s strategic direction, revenue goals, and culture.
-When your directors have a deeper, more aligned understanding of what will make the company thrive, their effectiveness will increase exponentially over time by simplifying the decision-making process and reducing the amount of time and energy spent on managing expectations.
+When your directors have a deeper, more aligned understanding of what will make the company thrive, the effectiveness of the board will increase exponentially over time by simplifying the decision-making process and reducing the amount of time and energy spent on managing expectations.

 Your CMO and marketing team should be one of your most powerful catalysts for growth, effectively synchronizing critical areas of the business: product development, technology, data insights, and customer service.
 These work together to exceed the expectations of your customers, generate continual demand for products or services, provide critical competitive intelligence, and shape the market’s perceptions of your brand, your employees, and your value proposition.
 When the CMO’s role is valued in the C-Suite and is combined with the expertise of at least one or two board members with similar experience, the enterprise will see significant gains on the level of strategic integration, buy-in, and consistency of implementation between the senior leadership team and the directors.